markolson/chef-ssh/README.md

     </tr>
     <tr>
       <td>user</td>
       <td>A username to add the `ssh_config` entry for.
-If unspecified, the known_host will be added system-wide. <b>Note:</b> if specified, the user
+If unspecified, the entry will be added system-wide. <b>Note:</b> if specified, the user
         must already exist.
       </td>
       <td><code>nil</code></td>
     </tr>
     <tr>
       <td>path</td>
-      <td>A full path to a known_hosts file.
+      <td>A full path to a ssh config file.
 If used with the `user` attribute, this will take precedence over the path to a user's file, but the file will be created (if necessary) as that user.
       </td>
       <td><code>nil</code></td>
     </tr>